rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 > place is always the top.
 Another property that makes the stack fast is that
 > all data on the stack must take up a known, fixed size.
 >
-> For data with a size unknown to us at compile time or a size that might
+> Data with a size unknown at compile time or a size that might change can be
-> change, we can store data on the heap instead.
-The heap is less organized:
+> stored on the heap instead.
+The heap is less organized: when you put data on
-> when we put data on the heap, we ask for some amount of space.
-The operating
+> the heap, you ask for some amount of space.
+The operating system finds an
-> system finds an empty spot somewhere in the heap that is big enough, marks it
+> empty spot somewhere in the heap that is big enough, marks it as being in
-> as being in use, and returns to us a *pointer*, which is the address of that
+> use, and returns a *pointer*, which is the address of that location.
+This
-> location.
-This process is called *allocating on the heap*, and sometimes we
+> process is called *allocating on the heap*, sometimes abbreviated as just
-> abbreviate the phrase as just “allocating.”
-Pushing values onto the stack is
+> “allocating.”
+Pushing values onto the stack is not considered allocating.
-> not considered allocating.
-Because the pointer is a known, fixed size, we can
+> Because the pointer is a known, fixed size, you can store the pointer on the
-> store the pointer on the stack, but when we want the actual data, we have to
-> follow the pointer.
+> stack, but when you want the actual data, you have to follow the pointer.
 >
 > Think of being seated at a restaurant.
 When you enter, you state the number of
 > people in your group, and the staff finds an empty table that fits everyone